Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 The panel includes a one-click updater to fetch the latest version directly from your GitHub repository.

-### **Prerequisite: Configure SSH for Git**
+### **Requirement: Configure SSH for Git**

-For the one-click updater to work reliably, your Orange Pi **must** be configured to use an SSH key for authenticating with GitHub.
-This prevents the update process from hanging or failing when it tries to pull code.
-Using an SSH key is secure and standard practice for automated server tasks.
+The one-click updater **requires** that your Orange Pi is configured to use an SSH key for authenticating with GitHub.
+The application will check the Git remote URL and will refuse to run the update process over an insecure HTTPS connection that could hang waiting for a password.
+Using an SSH key is secure and the only supported method for the updater.

 This is a **one-time setup**.